 Step 4: Clean and sanitize your detergent tray.
 Take the tray apart (if applicable) and soak it in hot water and mild soap for about 20 minutes.

 Step 5: Clean the inside of the washing machine.
 For example, most high efficiency (HE) washers have either a “clean cycle” or a “clean with Affresh cycle.”
 To run a clean cycle, add ¼ cup of bleach to the bleach dispenser and run an empty load.
 To clean with Affresh, add an Affresh cleaning tab directly inside of the washer drum, and run an empty “clean with Affresh cycle.”
-If you don’t like Affresh, don’t worry: There are plenty of other washer cleaning options out there, including Tide Pods.
+If you don’t like Affresh, don’t worry: There are plenty of other washer cleaning options out there, including Tide Washing Machine Cleaning Pouches.

 Maintenance tips: It’s best to use HE detergent when you have an HE washer and to avoid using too much detergent, as this can cause excess buildup.
 Lastly, use warm and hot water washes periodically (but not all of the time), as warmer water can help control soil and detergent buildup, per the recommendation of Maytag.
 Remember, even a simple wipe-down after each load can help keep your laundry clean.

 What not to do: Some HE washer owners run a clean cycle only and neglect the other steps.
 You should try to clean your HE washing machine every 30 wash cycles, and follow all of the steps to make sure you are not allowing dirt and grime to accumulate in other parts of your machine.
 It’s easy to wipe your machine down with wipes, and it’ll keep your clothes cleaner and your machine running better.

 How to clean a self clean or smart washing machine